esl/code-beam-europe/_talks/elevating-phoenix-with-openriak.md

 ---
 tags:
   - openriak
   - riak
   - phoenix

 level: Intermediate
 title: "Elevating Phoenix With OpenRiak"
 speakers:
   - _participants/robert-carbone.md

 ---
-In this talk, we will delve into the integration of two titans of the BEAM ecosystem: OpenRiak, a highly scalable distributed NoSQL database built in Erlang (and a new initiative of the Erlang Ecosystem Foundation), and the Phoenix Framework, a powerful web development framework in Elixir.
-We will focus on leveraging OpenRiak's strengths, such as high availability and support for unstructured data, to complement Phoenix.
-The session will cover advanced topics such as caching strategies and data type tactics, including CRDTs (Conflict-Free Replicated Data Types).
-We will explore the Phoenix Framework, discussing integration points and innovative programming strategies for managing state, especially as we now have a distributed consistent hash ring at our disposal.
-This talk is designed for developers and architects eager to create scalable, distributed web applications while harnessing the synergy between Phoenix and OpenRiak.
-Whether you're new to the BEAM ecosystem and looking for guidance or a veteran seeking to enhance your Phoenix expertise, this session will provide actionable insights and empower you to build even more scalable, resilient web applications.
+This talk will be a heavy "lift" as we delve into the integration of two titans of the BEAM ecosystem: OpenRiak, a highly scalable distributed NoSQL database built in Erlang (and a new initiative of the Erlang Ecosystem Foundation), and the Phoenix Framework, a powerful web development framework in Elixir.
+We'll focus on how to leverage OpenRiak’s strengths, such as high availability & support for unstructured data in order to complement Phoenix.

+The session will cover practical ways to get started, illuminate full-stack challenges and resolutions, and reveal high-level strategies for success.

+Our journey will take the form of a guided tour through a series of conceptual frameworks, building toward a little-known crown jewel of category theory—one that may even unify our entire BEAM ecosystem.

+This talk is designed for developers and architects eager to elevate their skills and tooling while harnessing the synergy of Phoenix and OpenRiak.
+Whether you’re new to the BEAM ecosystem and seeking guidance or a veteran looking to deepen your expertise, this session will provide foundational understanding and empower you to build more scalable, resilient systems.

 **Key Takeaways:**